Surrendering A Pet You Adopted From Us

 - A donation to be used for the care of your pet once it is in our possession is requested.
 The donation amount depends on if your pet is up to date on vaccinations or has any other special needs or circumstances that will incur additional expenses to HSP.

-- You must call the Humane Society at 815-436-2700 and leave a message including your name, phone number, the HSP animal’s name, when it was adopted from us, and the reason for returning it.
+- You must email the Humane Society firstname.lastname@example.org and include your name, phone number, the HSP animal’s name, when it was adopted from us, and the reason for returning it.